Colour of right

 Bram's friend lets him use his van to go to a party later that night.
 Neither Bram nor the van return the next day.
 Bram comes back five days later after using the van to go on a camping trip.
-Bram goes to court for theft.
+Bram's friend goes to court for theft.
 He argues that he thought that he had the right to use the van for the camping trip because he was allowed to use the van to go the party.

-The concept can also refer to a right, authority or power conferred on an official by way of a relationship between various statutory or regulatory instruments, where the official is granted a position's powers without having to actually occupy the position.